0%

 Are windows required in bedrooms?

-Your bedroom should at least have an opening window of about 7% as large as the floor area — windows act as a source of ventilation and means of fire escape.
+Your bedroom should at least have a window opening that is about 7% of the floor area — windows provide ventilation and a means of escape in a fire.